mvimal2607/CalyxOS-Releases/README.md

 6. Reboot
 Once the sideload is done, select "Reboot system now" from the recovery menu.
 Congratulations!
 You’ve successfully flashed CalyxOS!

+## Known Issue:
+- The thunder symbol does not appear on the screen while the device is charging.

 ## Support My Work